 Highland Perthshire is full of beautiful lochs, towering Munros, huge glens and the stunning ancient woodlands of the Trossachs – they don’t call Perthshire Big Tree Country for nothing.
 Highland Perthshire is most popular for its spectacular Autumn colours, but the region is popular all year round with forest and lochside walks galore.

-- Do: Take a stroll at the Hermitage, Dunkeld, Hike Ben A’an, take a steamship out onto Loch Katrine, visit the Birks of Aberfeldy – made famous by Robert Burns’ famous 1787 poem, drive to the end of Scotland’s longest Glen, Glen Lyon.
+- Do: take a stroll through the woods at The Hermitage, Dunkeld, hike Ben A’an, a mountain in miniature with an incredible view, take a steamship out onto Loch Katrine, visit the Birks of Aberfeldy – made famous by Robert Burns’ famous 1787 poem, and drive to the end of Scotland’s longest glen, Glen Lyon.

-- Stay: the Meikleour Arms Hotel, a boutique coaching inn with a great restaurant, Mhor 84 and its big sister Monachyle Mhor, boutique hotels with great food, Murrayshall Country House Hotel near Scone Palace, The Taybank Hotel in Dunkeld.
+- Stay: the Meikleour Arms Hotel, a boutique coaching inn with a great restaurant, Mhor 84 and its big sister Monachyle Mhor, boutique hotels with great food, Murrayshall Country House Hotel near Scone Palace, or my favourite cool spot, The Taybank Hotel in Dunkeld which has a sauna on the river.

-- Eat at: Mhor 84, The Grantully Hotel, The Restaurant at Meikleour Arms, The Glenturret Lalique Restaurant, The Taybank Hotel Restaurant.
+- Eat at: Mhor 84, The Grantully Hotel, The Restaurant at Meikleour Arms, The Glenturret Lalique Restaurant, The Taybank Hotel Restaurant or garden which serves pizza on the river, Aran Bakery in Dunkeld.

 Speyside